go-vikunja/vikunja/docs/content/doc/setup/reverse-proxies.md

 Just make sure to note that these IP addresses will be different on your system.
 Just try to find them following the above command.

-Now let's go to npm
+Now let's go to npm:

 Click to Add a Proxy Host